Chimediin Saikhanbileg: Member of Parliament (1996–2000)

+Minister of Education (1998)

-In 1999 he was appointed Minister of Education, Science Technology and Culture by Parliament at the age of 29, becoming the youngest ministerial appointment in Mongolian history.
-During his tenure, Saikhanbileg reformed the higher (tertiary) education system, passed new tertiary education laws, and began accreditation system of all universities in Mongolia.
-The legal basis of private schools in the education system were legalized for the first time.
-In addition, universities came to be governed by an independent board and the appointment of university presidents were freed from political influence.
-Saikhanbileg also served as the first Chairman of the Board of the National University of Mongolia, the largest and oldest university in Mongolia.
+In 1998, he was appointed Minister of Enlightenment (equivalent to an education minister) by parliament at the age of 29, also making him the youngest ministerial appointment in then contemporary Mongolian history.
+During his one-year tenure, Saikhanbileg reformed the higher (tertiary) education system, passed new tertiary education laws, and began an accreditation system for all universities in Mongolia.
+The legal basis of private schools in the education system was legalized for the first time.
+In addition, universities came to be governed by an independent board, and the appointment of university presidents was freed from political influence.
+Saikhanbileg also served as the first Chairman of the Board of the National University of Mongolia.

-As Minister of Education, from the late 1990s Saikhanbileg began the third wave of education, training Mongolian youth in USA, Australia, European Union, Japan and Korea.
-This effort was complemented by Government's support to students through stipends, tuition loans and aid.
+As Minister of Enlightenment, from the late 1990s, Saikhanbileg began the third wave of education, training Mongolian youth in the USA, Australia, the European Union, Japan, and Korea.
+This effort was complemented by the government's support to students through stipends, tuition loans, and aid.
 Additionally, he had the Law on Science and Technology approved, securing 1.5% of the annual government budget for science and technology.

-Saikhanbileg studied for 2 years in the United States of America after the 2000 Parliamentary Election.
-While studying at GWU, he conceived 2 ideas to implement in Mongolia and successfully achieved them after graduation.
+Saikhanbileg studied in the United States for 2 years after being unseated in the 2000 parliamentary election.
+While studying at George Washington University, he conceived 2 ideas to implement in Mongolia and successfully implemented them after graduating.
 The first was estate planning.
 He established E&T Law Firm and worked there from 2002 to 2004.
-The second idea was to establish a secondary school in line with American standards in Mongolia.
-Finding a partner and raising over US$10 million, he founded the American School of Ulaanbaatar (ASU) making it one of the most prestigious schools today.
-Each year, more than 600 students enroll in the K-12 program and each graduate is accepted into prestigious foreign schools.
-ASU has become one of the private benchmark schools, and many other schools have worked hard to reach its standards.
-This project introduced American teaching and pedagogical standards and curricula in Mongolia.
+The second idea was to establish a secondary school in Mongolia aligned with American standards.
+Finding a partner and raising over US$10 million, he founded the American School of Ulaanbaatar, a private international K-12 school in Mongolia.